sfiligoi/prp-htcondor-pool/k8s/tensor_pool/README.md

 ## Overview

-The yaml file in this directory is a ready-to-use example for creating a private HTCondor pool in Kubernetes.
+The YAML file in this directory is a ready-to-use example for creating a private HTCondor pool in Kubernetes.
 For more information about HTCondor, look at the [HTCondor home page](https://research.cs.wisc.edu/htcondor/).

+Note that the example YAML sets up worker nodes that are based on the GPU version of tensorflow, but that can be chaged to virtually any other image, including user-generated ones.
+The only restriction is that they are based on either CentOS 7 or Ubuntu 16/18 (or similar).

 ## Starting the HTCondor pool